 There are several bikes available for you to borrow.
 See the Bicycle Rep for details of how to book one.
 Lights are required by law after dark.
 Please ensure that the bike is secured with a suitable lock whilst in storage on-site and also when parked off-site.
+If you bring your own bike to College, please label it with your name and store it in the Bike Shed.
+Please ensure that you have your own lights, and we advise you to bring your own bike lock.
+When riding a bike, we strongly recommend that you wear a high-visibility jacket and a cycle helmet.
+Please note that the half-mile College drive is unlit.
 See section 16.7 for information about College vehicles.
 See section 11.3.3 for more information about bike safety.